iobroker-community-adapters/ioBroker.elgato-key-light/README.md

 [Sentry Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reports are used starting with js-controller 3.0 are used.

+### Credits
+This adapter would not have been possible without the great work of @xXBJXx (https://github.com/xXBJXx), who created this adapter and will hopefully maintain it again in the future.

 ### Description
 This adapter allows you to control [Elgato Key Lights](https://www.elgato.com/de/key-light) via ioBroker.\
 The adapter supports the following functions: